 Then, we’re going to choose TestData, which is the misformatted data.
 We’ll choose the Value column, and then click OK.
 After that, we click Invoke.

 However, we get this error.
 It’s really hard to pinpoint what this error is.
-One of the problems with custom functions is that they don’t break out the Applied Steps that you just get one step for the entire custom function.
+One of the problems with custom functions is that they don’t break out the Applied Steps you just get one step for the entire custom function.
 But there’s a way around that in the debugging that I’ll show you.
 It’ll make it a lot easier to figure out what’s going on here.

 Instead of running this for the moment as a function, we’re going to run it as a query.
 We’re just going to manually initiate that Stack call.
 We’ve got to define what Stack is because we’re not drawing it through the interaction of choosing it in the Invoke.
 So, we have Stack equal to TestData, and the Value column of TestData.

-What it does is that it breaks it down now into the Applied Steps.
+What it does is it breaks it down now into the Applied Steps.
 This will help us figure out why this isn’t working.
 Notice one interesting thing when we pull Stack in.
-Initially, it pulls in TestData[Value], but when we convert it to a table, instead of Value being the column header, the column header is now Column1.
+Initially, it pulls in TestData[Value], but when we convert it to a table, instead of Value is the column header, the column header is now Column1.

 Remember the error message, it was that it couldn’t find the Value column.
 The reason it couldn’t find the Value column is that, the Table.FromList function renames that to Column1.

-And so, if we go to the Advanced Editor, we find that Custom field, we can see that it is in the Text.Remove where we’re taking out those junk characters that we didn’t need, but it’s still referring to the Value field.
+And so, if we go to the Advanced Editor, we find that Custom field, and we can see that it is in the Text.Remove where we’re taking out those junk characters that we didn’t need, but it’s still referring to the Value field.
 We’ll change that to Column1.
 Likewise, in the Removed Columns field, it refers to Value, so we’ll change that to Column1 as well.

 And when we get to the end of the Applied Steps, it produces the perfect end result.